 When it comes to finding a great WordPress resource on SEO, there are plenty of options out there.
-To make things simple and easy for all the RS Web Solutions readers out there though, I’ve compiled a list of six plugins that will help you increase your rankings in the coming year.
+To make things simple and easy for all the RS Web Solutions readers out there though, I’ve compiled a list of 6 WordPress SEO plugins for 2015 that will help you increase your rankings in the coming year.

-Six WordPress SEO Plugins to Maximize Your SEO
+6 WordPress SEO Plugins of 2015 to Maximize Your SEO

-While the intended outcome of a well optimized site is a higher ranking on Google and other search engines, the goal is not to only make Google happy, but to provide a website that improves the user experience and therefore makes it valuable and relevant.
-Always keep your audience in mind, and with that, enjoy these six fantastic plugins to help you boost your rankings.
+While the intended outcome of a well-optimized site is a higher ranking on Google and other search engines, the goal is not to only make Google happy, but to provide a website that improves the user experience and therefore makes it valuable and relevant.
+Always keep your audience in mind, and with that, enjoy these 6 fantastic WordPress SEO plugins of 2015 to help you boost your rankings.

 Anyone familiar with WordPress will instantly recommend this Yoast SEO plugin as a great tool for managing and understanding your content’s optimization.
 The base level of this plugin by Joost de Valk has a wide range of features and uses.
 It’s constantly updated with patches to crush bugs and new features.